metaporia/muse/README.md

 report as bugs any such seemingly misguided decisions by the parser.
 Inclusion of both the input log and the JSON output and/or any error messages is appreciated.

+Note: I keep all my logs in a separate repository and sym-link them into ~/.muse/entries lest they suffer from muse's jiggering in an undesirable fashion&mdash;which they almost certainly will not, but reason so little allays this superstitios conviction that I continue to do so.

 ## Search Syntax